mnguyenh/year-up-data-exploration/README.md

-As a team, we collabprated to create a webpage providing information for Year Up Students that are interested in the Data Career Pathway.
+As a team, we collaborated to create a webpage providing information for Year Up Students that are interested in the Data Career Pathway.